Introduction to Gold Prospecting in Arizona

 - Best season: Winter

-Pro Tip: This area is less crowded than many other Arizona prospecting locations—you might have whole gulches to yourself!
+Pro Tip: This area is less crowded than many other Arizona prospecting locations—you might have whole gulches to yourself.
+Just make sure your vehicle and gear are self-sufficient and bring extra water for both you and your recirculating equipment if you use it.

 16. Santa Maria River, Yavapai County

 The Santa Maria River is a major drainage system that has gathered gold from numerous mining districts.
-Its broad gravel bars can be productive for both traditional panning and more advanced recovery methods.
+Its broad gravel bars can be productive for both traditional panning and more advanced recovery methods like sluices and high bankers when water conditions allow.

 - Accessibility: Variable, some areas require 4WD